-I am a political and cultural geographer, and my interests include global migration, immigration enforcement practices, homeland security, constructions of borders and sovereignty, Latin America, and feminist epistemology and methodologies.
+I am a political, cultural, and feminist geographer, and my interests include global migration, immigration enforcement practices, detention and deportation, homeland security, borders, gender, race, Latin America, and feminist epistemology and methodologies.

-Another project (with Dr. Deirdre Conlon) investigates the “intimate economies” of detention facilities in the greater New York City area, examining the micro-scale economies that develop in and around detention.
-We argue that consideration of how these relationships interlock with the privatization of carceral environments as well as processes of bureaucratization sheds important light on the expansion of detention regimes around the U.S. as well as globally.
-We have published article with initial findings in Geographica Helvetica; Territory, Politics, Governance, and have several chapters in edited books.
-Deirdre Conlon and I also edited a volume with contributions about detention around the world, Intimate Economies of Immigration Detention: Critical Perspectives, Routledge, 2016.
+Another project (with Dr. Deirdre Conlon) investigates the “internal economies” of detention facilities in the greater New York City area, examining the micro-scale economies that develop in and around detention.
+Our research shows that the development of financial dependencies on detention contributes to the continued expansion of detention regimes around the U.S. as well as globally.
+This research has been published in Geographica Helvetica; Territory, Politics, Governance, Urban Studies, ACME, and as chapters in several edited books, and we are working on a book manuscript.
+Deirdre Conlon and I also edited a volume with contributions about detention around the world, Intimate Economies of Immigration Detention: Critical Perspectives (Routledge, 2016).

-Another area of research investigates ways in which shifts in immigrant destinations are transforming social and political landscapes in the United States.
+Another area of research investigates how shifts in immigrant destinations are transforming social and political landscapes in the United States.
 I draw on fieldwork in small-town Colorado to explore ways in which constructions of "illegality" shape immigrant and non-immigrant interactions.
-Publications from this project include articles in Antipode, Social and Cultural Geography, and a chapter in Immigrants Outside Megalopolis.
+Publications from this project include articles in Antipode, a co-authored piece (with Lise Nelson) in Social and Cultural Geography, and a chapter in Immigrants Outside Megalopolis.
 I am also interested in the qualitative research process itself, especially the role of feminist epistemologies and methodologies.
 A co-authored article (with Emily Billo) including reflections on and lessons from fieldwork was published in Gender, Place, and Culture.
-Another article on feminist research methods was published in 2016 in The Professional Geographer.
+Another article introducing the idea of “periscoping” as a feminist research method for getting at seemingly hidden subjects was published in The Professional Geographer.

 Hiemstra, Nancy.
 2014.
 Performing Homeland (In)Security: Employee-Detainee Relationships within the Immigrant Detention Center.
 Environment and Planning D: Society and Space.
 32: 571-588.